mohamedyd/awesome_resources/README.md

 ## ML Courses

+* [Introduction to Data-Centric AI, IAP 2023](https://dcai.csail.mit.edu/): This class covers algorithms to find and fix common issues in ML data and to construct better datasets, concentrating on data used in supervised learning tasks like classification.
+Video recordings of the lectures are available on [YouTube](https://www.youtube.com/playlist?list=PLnSYPjg2dHQKdig0vVbN-ZnEU0yNJ1mo5).

 * [Deep Learning Drizzle](https://deep-learning-drizzle.github.io/): A website rich of courses on ML, AI, Graph neural network, reinforcement learning, natural language processing, etc.